BinomialLLC/KTX-Software-Binomial-Fork/README.md

-  extract    Extract selected images from a KTX2 file transcode  Transcode a KTX2 file info       Print information about a KTX2 file validate   Validate a KTX2 file compare    Compare two KTX2 files help       Display help information about the btx tool
+  extract    Extract selected images from a KTX2 file transcode  Transcode a KTX2 file info       Print information about a KTX2 file check      Validate a KTX2 file compare    Compare two KTX2 files help       Display help information about the btx tool